ssu-humane/K-HATERS/README.md

 ## Note
 The 4-class abusive language categories were transformed according to the proposed labeling scheme in the paper.
 We also provide the original version of the dataset with thirteen rating variables on a 3-point Likert scale, each indicating the offensiveness strength toward a target.
-Please refer to the details of the labeling scheme.
+Please refer to the details of the labeling scheme in our paper.

 ```python
 from datasets import load_dataset